Context-Aware Timewise VAEs for Real-Time Vehicle Trajectory Prediction: Experiments

 \subsection{Quantitative Results}

 \paragraph{nuScenes} We use the official training and validation sets of \textit{nuScenes} prediction challenge to perform model training and performance evaluation.
-An observation window of up to 2s is used and the prediction horizon is 6s.
-As the data was recorded at 2FPS, this leads to a 12-frame prediction and a varying observation window between 2 and 5 frames.
-Additionally to \textit{Constant Velocity} and \textit{Kalman Filter}, we introduce three other baselines for comparison.
+An observation window of up to $2\,$s is used and the prediction horizon is $6\,$s.
+As the data was recorded at $2\,$FPS, this leads to a 12-frame prediction and a varying observation window between 2 and 5 frames.
+Additionally to the heuristic baseline models, we introduce three other baselines for comparison.
 The Trajectron++~\cite{salzmann2020trajectron++} model is trained from scratch with two known bugs fixed as indicated in the official repository.
 P2T~\cite{deo2020p2t} is tested using their provided pre-trained model.
 Since no pre-trained models are provided, we train the AutoBots-Ego model using the official implementation.
 These three baselines exploit CNN modules for map encoding.
 We report the results in Table~\ref{tab:nuscenes}.
-Among the considered baselines, \textit{Constant Velocity} and \textit{Kalman Filter} perform the worst.
-As recently published works, P2T and AutoBots-Ego work significantly better than Trajectron++, with AutoBots-Ego outperfoming P2T.
-However, its training is very time-consuming.
-AutoBots-Ego needed more than three days to perform 70-epochs training using a V100 GPU, despite the fact that \textit{nuScenes} has only 32,186 trajectories for training.
-Our approach not only achieves the best performance on all four metrics, but it is also extremely fast to train, needing only about 2 hours to train on a single V100 GPU.
+Among the considered baselines, \textit{Constant Velocity}, \textit{Constant Lane} and \textit{Kalman Filter} perform the worst.
+While \textit{Constant Lane} ensures that the predicted position is always along a lane, it exhibits worse performance than \textit{Constant Velocity} as it ignores the possibility that the target vehicle would change lanes.
+As recently published works, P2T and AutoBots-Ego work significantly better than Trajectron++, with AutoBots-Ego outperforming P2T.
+Our approach not only achieves the best performance on all four metrics, but is also very fast to train (see Section~\ref{sec:cnns}).